Can You Wear A Sports Bra As A Swimsuit Top?

 • Normal swimsuits dry quicker compared to sports bras.

 • Sports bras are designed to restrict.
-They are designed to support and protect whilst performing higher impact activities on terra firma.
+They are designed to support and protect whilst performing high-impact activities on terra firma.

 • The sports bra may not last as long if continually immersed in chlorine-filled pools.